 - Don’t try to interact with the beavers or other wildlife.
 It is best to observe them at a safe distance.

 - Don’t feed the animals.
 Human food is not suitable for beavers.

 - Don’t touch or pick up any of the animals.
 They can be extremely dangerous.

 - Don’t let your pets, such as dogs, run wild around the beavers.
 Not only may this panic the beavers, but they may also attack, causing severe damage.

 Bonus Tip – Drive Safely

-If you are lucky enough to spot beavers while driving and you wish to stop, make sure to indicate that you have stopped to other drivers by putting on your hazard lights.
-Make sure that the area you have pulled off into is a safe place to stop and check for oncoming traffic before crossing the road.
+If you are lucky enough to spot beavers while driving and you wish to stop, make sure to indicate that you have stopped other drivers by putting on your hazard lights.
+Ensure that the area you have pulled off into is a safe place to stop and check for oncoming traffic before crossing the road.

-Beaver dams change the natural landscape considerably, and this has many positive effects that help other creatures living in the same ecosystem.
-Beavers have made their mark in popular culture, so much so that well-known idioms such as “eager beaver” and “busy as a beaver” reflect their excellent work ethic and enthusiasm.
+Beaver dams considerably change the natural landscape, which has many positive effects that help other creatures living in the same ecosystem.
+Beavers have made their mark in popular culture, so much so that well-known idioms such as “an eager beaver” and “busy as a beaver” reflect their excellent work ethic and enthusiasm.

 If you or someone you know loves beavers then have a look at my favorite beaver gifts on Amazon.